Iagonorg/Mainnet-Node-QNAP/README.md

 ### Step 6 Restart Option
 - In some circumstances, you may need to restart.
 In this case, you can use the "Restart" button.
 - This can also be useful if something failed during installation

 ![restart-setup](./assets/restart.png)

 ### Step 7 Node Stop
 - You can stop the node by clicking on the "Stop" button in the options.
 a.
-To stop the iagon node, Click on the stop button. <br/>
+To stop the iagon node, Click on the stop button.

 ![stop-iagon](./assets/stop-iagon.png)

 b.
-You can also stop the node by simply right-clicking on it and selecting "Stop Node."<br/>
+You can also stop the node by simply right-clicking on it and selecting "Stop Node."

 ![stop](./assets/13-stop.png)

 ### Step 8 Application Removal
 - You can also remove the application by selecting the "Remove" option.

 ![remove](./assets/14-remove.png)